-The designation regime is set out in the Planning (Listed Buildings and Conservation Areas) Act 1990 (1).
-The list is maintained by Historic England and is available online through the National Heritage List for England (2).
+The designation regime is set out in the Planning (Listed Buildings and Conservation Areas) Act 1990 (ref.
+1).
+The list is maintained by Historic England and is available online through the National Heritage List for England (ref.2).
 Applications for new entries and to remove or amend an existing entry are made to Historic England.
-It will investigate the merits of the application and make a recommendation to the Secretary of State (for Culture, Media and Sport) who will make the decision.
+It will investigate the merits of the application and make a recommendation to the Secretary of State (for Digital, Culture, Media and Sport) who will make the decision.

-As of 2016 there were 376,470 listed buildings entries in England.
-Listed buildings are classified into 3 grades:
+There are around 400,000 listed building entries in England.
+Listed buildings are classified into three grades:

 Grade I buildings are of exceptional interest.
 Just 2.5% of listed buildings are Grade I.

 Grade II* buildings are particularly important buildings of more than special interest.
 5.8% of listed buildings are Grade II*.

 The special interest of a candidate building is assessed with the greatest care.
-Government has set out the criteria for selection in Principles of Selection for Listed Buildings (October 2013) (3).
+Government has set out the criteria for selection in Principles of Selection for Listed Buildings (October 2013) (ref.
+3).

 The special interest may arise from the contribution the building makes to the architectural or historic interest of any group of buildings of which it forms part (group value).
 Many buildings are interesting architecturally or historically but in order to be listed a building must have special interest.
-The Secretary of State uses the following general criteria when deciding whether a building is of special interest (3).
+The Secretary of State uses the following general criteria when deciding whether a building is of special interest (ref.
+3).

-To be of special architectural interest a building must be of importance in its architectural design, decoration or craftsmanship; special interest may also apply to nationally important examples of particular building types and techniques (eg buildings displaying technological innovation or virtuosity) and significant plan forms.
+To be of special architectural interest a building must be of importance in its architectural design, decoration or craftsmanship; special interest may also apply to nationally important examples of particular building types and techniques (for example buildings displaying technological innovation or virtuosity) and significant plan forms.

 To be of special historic interest a building must illustrate important aspects of the nation’s social, economic, cultural, or military history and/or have close historical associations with nationally important people.
 There should normally be some quality of interest in the physical fabric of the building itself to justify the statutory protection afforded by listing.